In this tutorial, we will describe how to copy a formula in excel.

 The formula is copied exactly to cell D8.

-Use CTRL+ENTER to Copy a Formula into Multiple Cells?
+Use CTRL+ENTER to Copy Exact Formula in Multiple Cells?

 - Go to Cell D5.